Founder : Kathie M. Thomas, AFAIOP, MVA, ASO

 ‘A Clayton’s Secretary’ was created as a home-based secretarial support service in 1994.
 Never liking to say ‘no’ to a client, there were times when Kathie was overflowing with work and sought out others who were home-based, with suitable computers, who could take on overflow work.
 Some of these people required training as they didn’t have all the skills required and Kathie invested her time in coaching and mentoring so that work could be carried out as efficiently and confidently as possible.
 This was the start of her network and as the Virtual Assistant industry developed ‘A Clayton’s Secretary’ changed its focus from entirely secretarial to administrative and other services, to encompass the virtual needs of all clients.

-Today our membership currently expands seven countries in multiple languages, however this does fluctuate.
+Today our membership currently expands several countries in multiple languages, however this does fluctuate.

 *Claytons was the drink you had when you weren’t having a drink in the 1980’s in Australia and ever since then a ‘claytons’ was something you had when you didn’t have whatever was the normal, in this case when you don’t have a secretary of your own!
 We become your secretary.
 Of course, many of our team provide services other than secretarial, but the principal remains the same.